rowingdude/oe2pg/README.md

         Table SCHEMA.table_a is up to date.
 Skipping.
         ✓ Table 'SCHEMA.table_a' mirrored successfully

+This program is multithreaded, and its mode of operation is:
+#### 1. Identify Schema
+#### 2. Count rows
+#### 3. Sort tables from fewest to most rows
+#### 4. Sync

+The workers will go out and sync one table each until the number of tables is less than the number of workers, after that, the table with the fewest rows remaining is prioritized.
+The reason for this is to minimize database load.
+In testing, this has been quite effective.
+We also moderate the database load by capping the amount of open cursors, and enforcing strict transaction management.
+Our old database was poorly formed, so it's vulnerable to being overwhelmed even by PowerBI.

+After the entire database is mirrored, this program is designed to be run via cron, but obviously deployment is your sole discretion.

 If you have any questions, comments, or critiques, please reach out!
 Cheers